These Are The Beautiful Places We Want to Visit this Year.

 (Before you dive into this post – we’ve published our Travel Bucket List for 2019 if you want to check that out first!)

 Hold on to your feathers, it’s 2018!
 2017 was a roller coaster of a year for us here at Penguin and Pia.
-Aside from the fact that we basically began our relationship in 2017, we created this blog entirely in 2017.
+Aside from the fact that we moved in together in 2017, we created this blog entirely in 2017.